-“It’s important not to discount symptoms, even if they’re mild,” said Daniel Solomon, MD, an infectious disease doctor at Brigham and Women’s Hospital.
-“It’s actually most common that people have mild COVID-19 symptoms, but it’s still important to get tested so that we can give thoughtful guidance about quarantine, isolation and contact tracing in order to keep everyone around us safe.”
+“It’s important not to necessarily discount symptoms, even if they’re mild,” said Daniel Solomon, MD, an infectious disease doctor at Brigham and Women’s Hospital.
+“It may still be important to get tested for COVID-19 so that we can give thoughtful guidance about quarantine, isolation and contact tracing in order to keep everyone around us safe.”

-Call your health care provider if you have signs and symptoms of the illnesses below.
+Call your health care provider if you have symptoms of the illnesses below.

-“The overlap is the real challenge here, because you can have any number of symptoms that could be COVID, but it could also be the flu, or it could be any other number of the circulating respiratory viruses,” said Dr. Solomon.
+“The overlap is the real challenge here because you can have any number of symptoms that could be COVID,” said Dr. Solomon.
+“But it could also be seasonal allergies or it could be other circulating respiratory viruses.”

-Even if you have mild symptoms, it’s important to speak with your health care provider and get tested.
+Even if you have mild symptoms, speak with your health care provider.